cybriq/giocore/readme.md

-This repository is a stripped down version of [Gio](https://github.com/cybriq/giocore) with all optional parts removed and only the core (window, gpu, ops and events) in order to form the back end for a new, yet to be named widget and layout system loosely derived from the layout/widget/material packages formerly found in here.
+This repository is a stripped down version of [Gio](https://github.com/cybriq/giocore) with all optional parts removed and only the core (window, gpu, ops and events) in order to form the back end for a new widget/app/layout system called [pokaz](https://github.com/cybriq/pokaz).

 The library will be updated to incorporate upstream patches from time to time to maintain parity with the latest core updates, but it will not be